 for each Subscriber, each Document and Record received or created by the ELNO in connection with the Subscriber’s or User’s registration in the ELN.

-Generation and Retention of Transaction Audit Records
+Generation and retention of Transaction Audit Records

 The ELNO must generate and indefinitely retain Transaction Audit Records and retrieve and provide Transaction Audit Records or any part of Transaction Audit Records to the Registrar within 10 Business Days of the Registrar’s request to provide Transaction Audit Records.